History

 Texas highway department era begins

-The state reorganizes road administration into a modern highway department (today’s TxDOT).
-San Antonio becomes headquarters of one of the first six divisions—useful context for how rail and then roads shaped distribution.
+Texas reorganizes road administration into a modern state highway department (today’s TxDOT) in 1917; San Antonio becomes headquarters of one of the first six divisions.

 Source: Texas Transportation Museum